s-nagaev/pi-temperature-exporter/README.md

       - "9002:9002"
 ```

-Then you can start the application using the `docker-compose`` up` command.
+Then you can start the application using the `docker-compose up -d` command.

 ## Usage